jint-method/jint-methodology/docs/implementation-guidelines.md

 Not all Web Components and Controllers are Actors.

-Web Components and Controllers do not have to be an Actor to send a message to an Actor.
+Web Components and Controllers do not have to be an Actor to send a message.

 ## Ideal JINT Loading Strategy